 It was largely similar to the three-part system, except that in each phase the slowest car would be eliminated every 90 seconds.
 Despite warnings from F1 teams that this would mean a lot fewer cars appearing on track, the system made it’s debut at the first round of the season in Melbourne.

-Wow, that’s still really boring.
-To the surprise of no-one fan reaction was pretty much entirely negative.
+To the surprise of no one the fan reaction was pretty much entirely negative.
 After all, who wants to see the drivers sitting in the garage at the end of the session, when qualifying should be at it’s most exciting?
 It was also incredibly difficult to follow what was actually going on.

 It wasn’t just the fans who hated it though – the teams did as well.
 Even Bernie Ecclestone criticised it!
 In fact everyone hated it so much that on the morning of the race the teams got together and unanimously voted to go back to the old system for the next round but in their infinite wisdom, the FIA rejected it.

 And so, at the Bahrain Grand Prix we all had to put up with elimination qualifying again…and it was still terrible.